Tutorials

 Robust Certificates for Neural Networks

-Venue: Bali
+• Venue: Bali (in-person)

 Deep neural networks face the critical challenge of adversarial vulnerability: imperceptible perturbations can drastically alter predictions.
 Empirical defenses, such as adversarial training, improve robustness against known attacks but often fail under stronger or adaptive adversaries.
 In contrast, certified robustness provides provable guarantees that a model’s prediction remains stable within a prescribed perturbation region.
 This tutorial introduces two complementary approaches: Lipschitz-constrained networks, which enforce global sensitivity bounds via spectral norm regularization, convex potentials, and contractive architectures, yielding deterministic certificates; and randomized smoothing, a probabilistic method that transforms any classifier into a certifiably robust model by adding Gaussian noise and averaging predictions.
 We will also highlight applications across natural language processing, datacentric AI, and foundation models, illustrating how certification principles extend to robustness against diverse perturbations, data quality issues, and large-scale multimodal systems.